Date of Degree

 Copyright 2011 Marina V Kostina

 Kostina, Marina V..
-"Exploration of student perceptions of autonomy, student-instructor dialogue and satisfaction in a web-based distance Russian language classroom: a mixed methods study." doctoral dissertation, University of Iowa, 2011.
+"Exploration of student perceptions of autonomy, student-instructor dialogue and satisfaction in a web-based distance Russian language classroom: a mixed methods study."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.